Transitions on the labour market

 Employed

-Background information
+Background

 To assess the situation of the labour market, it is not only important to know how many people are unemployed, inactive and employed, but also how many people change their status within a given period of time.
-How many of the unemployed in this quarter were also looking for work a year earlier?
+How many of the unemployed in this quarter were already looking for work a year earlier?
 How many of them made the transition to work?
 What percentage of employed people were also working a year earlier?
-Questions that can be answered with the Labour Force Survey, as this is a survey in which respondents are questioned several times.
+Questions that can be answered with the Labour Force Survey, as this is a survey in which respondents are interviewed several times.

 Methodological information